ymniquet/eQuimageLab/README.md

-### eQuimageLab is a tool to postprocess astronomical images with JupyterLab notebooks
+### eQuimageLab is a package to postprocess astronomical images with JupyterLab notebooks

 Author: Yann-Michel Niquet (https://astro.ymniquet.fr)